DQL¶

 // Multi-index query (query data from multiple indexes simultaneously)

-M("production", "staging")::cpu // Query CPU Metrics in production and staging environments
+M("production", "staging")::cpu // Query CPU Metrics from production and staging environments

 L("web-logs", "api-logs")::nginx // Query Web and API logs